California HiSET® Requirements

 State Eligibility Requirements

-To take the HiSET exam in California, you must be a California resident or a member of the armed forces assigned to this state and meet the following eligibility requirements:
+To take the HiSET exam in California, you must be a California resident or a member of the armed forces assigned to duty in the state of California, have not completed high school and meet the following eligibility requirements:

 - Age: To take the HiSET exam in California, you must meet any one of the following requirements: